Generating Synthetic Mobility Networks with Generative Adversarial Networks: Introduction

 Our solution to mobility network generation -- MoGAN (Mobility Generative Adversarial Network) -- is based on Generative Adversarial Networks (GANs) \cite{goodfellow2014generative}, deep learning architectures composed of a discriminator, which maximizes the probability to classify real and artificial mobility networks correctly, and a generator, which maximizes the probability to fool the discriminator producing artificial mobility networks classified by the discriminator as real.
 The choice of GANs is motivated by the fact that mobility networks can be represented as weighted adjacency matrices, similarly to how images are typically represented, and considering that GANs are tremendously effective in generating realistic images \cite{goodfellow2014generative, creswell2018generative, goodfellow2016nips, radford2016unsupervised}.
 While several papers show that GANs can generate individual mobility trajectories \cite{luca2021survey, liu2018trajgans, yin2018gans, kulkarni2018generative, ouyang2018non, huang2019variational, feng2020learning, moreira2013predicting} with a realism comparable to or better than mechanistic mobility models \cite{cornacchia2021modelling, pappalardo2017data, jiang2016timegeo, barbosa2018human}, to what extent GANs can generate realistic mobility flows has never been explored in the literature.

 We train MoGAN on a set of real mobility networks and develop a tailored evaluation methodology to test the model's effectiveness in generating realistic mobility networks.
-We conduct extensive experiments on four public mobility datasets, describing flows of bikes and taxis in New York City and Chicago, US, to demonstrate that MoGAN generates synthetic mobility networks that are way more realistic than those generated by the Gravity and the Radiation model.
-Our results prove that our model can synthesize aggregated movements within a city into a realistic generator, which can be used for data augmentation and performing simulations and what-if analysis.
+We conduct extensive experiments on four public mobility datasets, describing flows of bikes and taxis in New York City and Chicago, US, to demonstrate that MoGAN generates synthetic mobility networks that are way more realistic than those generated by several baseline models, i.e., the Gravity, the Radiation, and the Random Weighted models.
+Our results prove that our solution can synthesize aggregated movements within a city into a realistic generator, which can be used for data augmentation and performing simulations and what-if analysis.